-- Device & contents are subject to inspection at any time without notice. - Students may not tamper in any way with the Surface Go's operating system (Windows 10) or other pre-installed software. - Students may not download or install any software/apps on their school-owned device. - Students may not make copies of any software licensed to the school. - Students may not use a proxy or VPN on their school-owned device. - Any type of material or media that is prohibited by the Presentation Academy student handbook is also prohibited on the school-owned Surface Go. - Photos and videos may not be taken of teachers, staff, or students without their permission, and if during a class, without the knowledge and express permission of the teacher of the class - Students are expected to back up all files to their Pres Office 365 OneDrive account.
+- Device & contents are subject to inspection at any time without notice. - Students may not tamper in any way with the Surface Go's operating system (Windows 10) or other pre-installed software. - Student devices are monitored at all times by content manager software.
+The administration reserves the right to address issues observed via this software. - Students may not download or install any software/apps on their school-owned device. - Students may not make copies of any software licensed to the school. - Students may not use a proxy or VPN on their school-owned device. - Students must use the school Wi-Fi. - Any type of material or media that is prohibited by the Presentation Academy student handbook is also prohibited on the school-owned Surface Go.

+- Photos and videos may not be taken of teachers, staff, or students without their permission, and if during a class, without the knowledge and express permission of the teacher of the class. - Students are expected to back up all files to their Pres Office 365 OneDrive account.
 The Surface devices do not back up automatically, which means an equipment failure could cause permanent data loss for any files that have not been backed up properly. - Textbooks are not included in the cost of the Surface Go.
 If students opt to use electronic textbooks, they should work with their parents to purchase the textbooks and work with their teachers to ensure that they understand how to access the textbooks on the Surface Go.